-MG-6: The Board will take action to ensure that institutional memory and expertise are passed on to succeeding Board members and staff.
+MG-6: The Board will take action to ensure that, as far as possible, institutional memory and expertise are passed on to succeeding Board members and staff.
 When appropriate, the Board may also provide opportunities for one or more undergraduates or graduate students in disciplines related to the Board's activities to support the Board's technical staff in performing information research and technical analysis.